Manuel Hipólito Orella

 Agustín Manuel Hipólito Orella Macaya (died Quillota, Chile, 12 February 1857), known simply as Manuel Hipólito Orella, was a Chilean naval officer who made a career in the Chilean Navy.
 He was one of the first Chilean midshipmen who entered the nascent navy in 1818.
 He joined the First Chilean Navy Squadron and participated in the naval war for the independence of Chile and Peru.
-He also spent time in the Chilean Army in the infantry branch.
+Likewise, also spent time in the Chilean Army in the infantry branch.
 Furthermore, he held several important positions in the navy until his death in 1857.

 Early years and emancipation war

 Orella was born somewhere in the Captaincy General of Chile, part of the Spanish Monarchy.
 His father was Manuel de Orella Goya and his mother Mercedes Macaya Mujica.
 He had a sister named Maria del Carmen.

 In the first months of 1818 he entered the Military Academy of Santiago as a cadet and was soon sent to fight in the battle of Maipú in April, winning a medal for it.
 At the beginning of September, entered the newly created Naval Academy of Valparaíso as a midshipman.
 Orella was one of the thirteen cadets of the Military Academy who, at the request of Supreme Director Bernardo O'Higgins, were chosen by the ship-of-the-line captain Manuel Blanco Encalada to be the first students of the naval institution.
 He would be one of the few first midshipmen to continue the naval career.